tanyibate/runshop/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+To access protected routes sign in with the credentials admin@runshop.com and the password being just password for simplicity.
+You can also sign in using your Google Account but this may be limited due google credentials being a setup for an unpublished project.
+If google sign in does not work you may have to generate your own client id and client secret.